 How Are Pathology And COVID-19 Connected?

 Since the beginning of the COVID-19 pandemic, pathologists have played a vital role in the diagnosis of the virus.
 The family of coronaviruses has been around for a long time.
 Tests to diagnose coronavirus (such as PCR, polymerase chain reaction) have existed for years.
 However, with the discovery of the new strain of coronavirus, COVID-19, a new more specific test needed to be developed in order to accurately diagnose the virus.
 Pathologists and other medical laboratory specialists around the globe have developed many tests and continue to work on optimizing them.
-Additionally, pathologists have analyzed biopsies, peripheral blood smears and even performed autopsies on cadavers infected with COVID-19 in hopes of helping to discover the sequelae and effects associated with the virus.
+Additionally, pathologists have analyzed biopsies, peripheral blood smears and even performed autopsies on cadavers infected with COVID-19 in hopes of helping to discover the immune responses, sequelae, biomarkers and effects associated with the virus.

 What Are The Subspecialties Of Pathology Practice?

 There are many different subspecialties of pathology.
 They require a completion of a one to two year fellowship program after residency.
 Some physicians will decide to specialize in one specific area of the body such as Breast Pathology, Gynecologic Pathology, or Oral and Maxillofacial Pathology.
 Not all fellowships are board certified.
 Officially though, the American Board Of Medical Specialties recognizes the following subspecialties:

 Recent statistics reveal that a high percentage of pathology residents pursue additional fellowship training.
 Find out more from the AMA website